New True Crime Series Titled ‘Florida Man’ Will Detail The Serial Killers Of The Sunshine State

-It is no secret that the Sunshine State is one of those which has some of the strangest and wildest news stories.
-Unfortunately, there are many of those stories which are related to true crimes and some which end up as murders.
+It is no secret that the Sunshine State has some of the strangest and wildest news stories.
+Unfortunately, there are many of those stories that are related to true crimes and some that end up as murders.
 Blumhouse Pictures and Oxygen has decided to work together on a brand new crime series which will bring those tales into the spotlight and reveal the terrifying actions of Florida Man.

 Deadline revealed nearly a dozen new series projects coming from the Oxygen Network as the true crime love of audiences continues to grow.
 Owned by NBC-Universal, the network has become one that details some of the most gruesome and intriguing true crime stories to ever take place.